-20e.
+20f.
 Multiple-name credit-linked notes

-This item refers to multiple-name credit-linked notes (e.g. first-to-default credit-linked notes) for which the applicable risk-weights are determined according to sections 68(c) or (e) of the BCR (see paragraphs 17(b) and 17(d) for explanation).
+This item refers to multiple-name credit-linked notes (CLN) (e.g. first-to-default CLN) for which the applicable risk-weights are determined according to sections 68(c) or (e) of the BCR (see paragraphs 18(b) and 18(d) for explanation).

-20f.
+20g.
 Other on-balance sheet exposures which are not elsewhere reported

-This item refers to other investments or exposures which are not reported elsewhere, and may include any fixed asset leased by the reporting institution under an operating lease.
+This item refers to other investments or exposures which are subject to credit risk capital requirements and have not been reported in Classes I to X, XI (item 20a to 20f), XII and XIII, and may include any fixed asset leased by the reporting institution under an operating lease.